GDPR checklist for schools and multi-academy trusts

 1. Appoint a data protection officer (DPO)

 You must appoint a DPO if you are a public authority.
-Some schools share a DPO via their academy trust or if they are in a federation with other schools.
+Some schools share a DPO via their multi-academy trust or if they are in a federation with other schools.
 Each school must (whether they have their own DPO or not) have sufficient staff and skills to discharge obligations under the GDPR.

-2. Update your school's privacy notice
+2. Update your school's or trusts privacy notice

 The privacy notice discloses the ways a school gathers, uses, discloses, and manages a child/Parent/Guardian’s data.
 It fulfils a legal requirement to protect privacy.
 The GDPR sets out the information you should supply and when individuals should be informed.
 You can find privacy notice model documents for schools on gov.uk.